laws-africa/slaw/README.md

 * Support for LONGTITLE in PREFACE
 * Remarks and references support nested inline elements
 * BREAKING: `clauses` rule renamed to `inline_elements` so as not to clash with real AKN clauses
+* BREAKING: `block_paragraphs` rule adjusted to be singular to be simpler to understand

 ### 2.2.0 (18 March 2019)